AUSTRALIA’S ONLY SUPPLIER OF GENUINE LONE PINE DESCENDENT TREES.

 These findings don’t affect the various Lone Pine memorial trees’ symbolic significance.
 Regardless of species or location, the trees stand as a commemoration of lives lost, of the bond between Australia and New Zealand, and a symbol of friendship between the Australian and Turkish people.

 The findings confirm however that the Gallipoli Lone Pine trees listed here are true descendants of the original Lone Pine at Lone Pine Ridge.

 Other trees being offered for sale in Australia are likely to be Allepo Pines (Pinus halepensis) from stocks in the ACT and NSW, and are not descendants of the original Lone Pine tree.
 Pine trees from Yarralumla Nursery in ACT are in this category - i.e. originally sourced from a log used in trench construction*.

 *Source: Australian Geographic Magazine, 11/10/2011.

 The original tree was on a dry sandy ridge exposed to extreme coastal conditions.
-“A small ragged pine tree standing out very gauntly” (Major Athelstan Markham, 2nd Field Company of Engineers)..
-But the species grows large.
+“A small ragged pine tree standing out very gauntly” (Major Athelstan Markham, 2nd Field Company of Engineers).
+But the species usually grows larger.
 The tree needs a lot of space, growing in maturity to a width of 25 ft.
-(8m) and a height of up to 60 ft.
-(18m) depending on soil type and conditions.
+(8m) and up to 60 ft.
+(18m) high depending on soil type and conditions.
 Native to Turkey, it is full sun tolerant and frost hardy.
 Ideally suited for large or rural garden.